 Vacation checks can be requested by completing a vacation check form.
 This can also be done over the phone during normal business hours.

 Parking tickets are paid at the Finance Department in the Village Hall.
 Parking tickets can also be paid online.
-To dispute a parking ticket, you can bring the parking ticket into the police department and speak with the on-duty supervisor, or complete a parking ticket dispute form.
-More information on citation disputes.
+To dispute a parking ticket, you can bring the parking ticket into the police department and speak with the on-duty supervisor.

 Moving tickets must be paid to the Kane County Circuit Clerk.
 They cannot be paid directly to the police department.
 They can also not be disputed through the police department.
 If you wish to dispute a moving ticket, you must appear in court on your given court date.